add-qwq/Custom-Right-Click-Menu/README.md

 - Fallback solution for Clipboard API (supports older browsers)

 ### Project Structure

 Adhering to the lightweight philosophy, V3 contains only a single core file but offers **two core variants** to adapt to different submenu application scenarios:
 - **CRCMenu.v3-A.js**: Recommended version, uses absolute positioning for submenus (simpler structure, suitable for lightweight applications)
 - **CRCMenu.v3-B.js**: Alternative version, uses fixed positioning for submenus (better performance, suitable for multi-level nesting)

-*Note: The repository contains the minified JS files `Custom-Right-Click-Menu-V3-A.js` and `Custom-Right-Click-Menu-V3-B.js`, which are formatted for readability.*
+*Note: The files `Custom-Right-Click-Menu-V3-A.js` and `Custom-Right-Click-Menu-V3-B.js` in the repository are formatted JS files for readability.*

+*Note: The "old version (V1/V2)" and "CRCM.V3-A.js (version A)" have been discontinued.
+V3 focuses on a lightweight, framework-free deployment experience and includes in-depth intelligent tuning.*

 Both files include complete Web Components definitions, logic, and default configurations.
-  Includes:
+They include:
 - Custom element (`<custom-right-click-menu>`)
 - Theme management
 - Schema registration
 - Context detection
 - Event handling (click/scroll/keydown/touch)

-If you are unsure which version to choose, refer to the [Version Selection Guide](https://github.com/add-qwq/Custom-Right-Click-Menu/blob/main/Version_Selection_Guide.md).

-*Note: The `Custom-Right-Click-Menu-V3-A.js` and `Custom-Right-Click-Menu-V3-B.js` files in the repository are formatted JS files.*

 ### Quick Start

 #### 1. Get the Source Code
 - Visit the [GitHub repository](https://github.com/add-qwq/Custom-Right-Click-Menu).

-- Download the latest version at [Releases](https://github.com/add-qwq/Custom-Right-Click-Menu/releases); or clone via Git:
+- Download the latest version from [Releases](https://github.com/add-qwq/Custom-Right-Click-Menu/releases); or clone via Git:
   ```bash
   git clone https://github.com/add-qwq/Custom-Right-Click-Menu.git
   ```

 #### 2. Basic Usage (3 Steps)
-V3 only requires **one JS file import** — no other dependencies.
+V3 only requires **importing one JS file** — no other dependencies.

 ##### Step 1: Import the Core File
 Add the following to the `<head>` of your HTML or before the closing `</body>` tag: